clarkpetri/BEV_IFEM_ABM/README.md

      * [server.py](./files/model/server.py) Supports GUI initiation of model
      * [model.py](./files/model/model.py) Contains the model.
 Run from terminal for batch runs and improved computational efficiency

-Note: The fpop_final.pkl, fpop_connections_dict.pkl, and fpop_reverse_connections_dict.pkl files are too large for GitHub.
+Note 1: The fpop_final.pkl, fpop_connections_dict.pkl, and fpop_reverse_connections_dict.pkl files are too large for GitHub.
 The ones uploaded here are smaller example files.
 Contact me for access to the full files.

+Note 2: MESA 2.1.2 has a known bug with Random.Activation that was discovered late in model construction.
+Use of python's random module avoids this problem in the model.